mcmire/dotfiles/README.md

 ### Optional tasks

-Besides running the install script, there may be some little things you'll have to do to make life easier.
+Besides installing symlinks, there may be some little things you'll have to do to make life easier.
 These are completely optional:

 * If you want to be able to use VS Code, this will enable key repeating there:
   ```